 - Cut out an oval shape from the slice of ham for the pig’s snout.
 Then cut out six smaller ovals for the pig’s ears and feet.
 Cut out an inverted “V” at the edges of four of the ovals to form the cloven hoovers.

-- Use a spaghetti to secure the ham onto the Spam and pack spam musubi into the bento box.
+- Use a spaghetti noodle to secure the ham onto the spam and pack spam musubi into the bento box.